 - 1/4 cup milk, almond, etc

-Directions: Add water to oats, with brown sugar, nuts, fruit, and cinnamon to bowl.
+Directions: Add water, oats, brown sugar, nuts, fruit, and cinnamon to a bowl.
 Microwave on high for 1 minute, 15 seconds.
 Stir.
 Microwave for an additional 30 seconds.
 Serve with milk.

 5. Mediterranean Breakfast Vegetable Omelet